History of Tajikistan: Samanid Empire (819–999)

-The Samanid dynasty ruled (819–1005) in Khorasan (including Eastern Iran and Transoxiana) and was founded by Saman Khuda.
+The Samanid dynasty ruled (819–1005) in Khorasan (including eastern Iran and Transoxiana) and was founded by Saman Khuda.
 The Samanids were one of the first purely indigenous dynasties to rule in Persia after the Muslim Arab conquest.
-During the reign (892–907) of Saman Khuda's great-grandson, Ismail I (known as Ismail Samani), Samanids expanded in Khorasan.
-In 900, Ismail defeated the Saffarids in Khorasan (area of current Northwest Afghanistan and northeastern Iran), while his brother was the governor of Transoxiana.
+During the reign (892–907) of Saman Khuda's great-grandson, Ismail I (known as Ismail Samani), the Samanids expanded into Khorasan.
+In 900, Ismail defeated the Saffarids in Khorasan (in the area of present-day north-western Afghanistan and north-eastern Iran), while his brother was the governor of Transoxiana.
 Thus, Samanid rule was acclaimed over the combined regions.
-The cities of Bukhara (the Samanid capital) and Samarkand became centres of art, science, and literature; industries included pottery making and bronze casting.
-After 950, Samanid power weakened, but was briefly revitalized under Nuh II, who ruled from 976 to 997.
-However, with the oncoming encroachment of Muslim Turks, the Samanids lost their domains south of the Oxus river which were taken by Ghaznavids.
+The cities of Bukhara (the Samanid capital) and Samarkand became centres of art, science, and literature; industries included pottery-making and bronze casting.
+After 950, Samanid power weakened, but was briefly revitalised under Nuh II, who ruled from 976 to 997.
+However, with the encroachment of Muslim Turks, the Samanids lost their domains south of the Oxus river, which were taken by the Ghaznavids.
 In 999, Bukhara was taken by the Qarakhanids.
 The Samanid Isma'il Muntasir (died 1005) tried to restore the dynasty (1000–1005), until he was assassinated by an Arab bedouin chieftain.

-The attack of the Qarakhanid Turks ended the Samanid dynasty in 999 and dominance in Transoxiana passed on to Turkic rulers.
+The attack of the Qarakhanid Turks ended the Samanid dynasty in 999, and dominance in Transoxiana passed to Turkic rulers.

 Qarakhanids (999–1211) and Khwarezmshahs (1211–1218)

-After the collapse of Samanid Dynasty, Central Asia became the battleground of many Asian invaders who came from the north-east.
+After the collapse of the Samanid dynasty, Central Asia became the battleground for many Asian invaders who came from the north-east.

 Mongol rule (1218–1370)

-The Mongol Empire swept through Central Asia, invaded Khwarezmian Empire and sacked the cities of Bukhara and Samarkand, looting and massacring people everywhere.
+The Mongol Empire swept through Central Asia, invaded the Khwarezmian Empire, and sacked the cities of Bukhara and Samarkand, looting and massacring people everywhere.

 Timurid Empire (1370–1506)

-Timur, founder of the Timurid Empire, was born on 8 April 1336 in Kesh near Samarkand.
-He was a member of the Turkicized Barlas tribe, a Mongol subgroup that had settled in Transoxiana after taking part in Genghis Khan's son Chagatai's campaigns in that region.
+Timur, founder of the Timurid Empire, was born on 8 April 1336 in Kesh, near Samarkand.
+He was a member of the Turkicised Barlas tribe, a Mongol subgroup that had settled in Transoxiana after taking part in the campaigns of Genghis Khan's son Chagatai in that region.
 Timur began his life as a bandit leader.
-During this period, he received an arrow-wound in the leg, as a result of which he was nicknamed Timur-e Lang (in Dari) or Timur the Lame.
-Although the last Timurid ruler of Herat, Badi az Zaman finally fell to the armies of the Uzbek Muhammad Shaibani Khan in 1506, the Timurid ruler of Ferghana, Zahir-ud-Din Babur, survived the collapse of the dynasty and re-established the Timurid dynasty in India in 1526 where they became known as the Mughals.
+During this period, he received an arrow wound to the leg, as a result of which he was nicknamed Timur-e Lang (in Dari) or Timur the Lame.
+Although the last Timurid ruler of Herat, Badi az Zaman, finally fell to the armies of the Uzbek Muhammad Shaibani Khan in 1506, the Timurid ruler of Ferghana, Zahir-ud-Din Babur, survived the collapse of the dynasty and re-established the Timurid dynasty in India in 1526, where they became known as the Mughals.